ctotof38/poulatof/README.md

 #### 3.3.1.
 Wifi security

-You now set somes configuration to improve security
+You now set some configurations to improve security

 update the Wifi password by encrypted string, by using the command : wpa_passphrase